 This was quizzical to me at that point in time.

 Let us come back to the present day, wherein the situation hasn’t changed much, especially in cases of MBA courses other than those offered by top tier business schools.
 So, where is the exact problem?
 Is it before MBA, after MBA, or during MBA?
 I kept analysing these until I got some clarity on the situation – the problems and the probable solutions.

 Reading about business was my hobby, for more than 25 years.
 My hobby became my passion and that, along with my perception of the current scenario and my entrepreneurial experience, has led me to write this management book that will suit all stages of a management profession -‘before MBA’, ‘after MBA’ and ‘during MBA’.

 My first set of dreams: ‘Before MBA’

-The syllabus for entrance test should be more of case study based approach rather than mathematics and quantitative analysis.
+The syllabus for entrance tests should be more of a case study based approach rather than mathematics and quantitative analysis.
 Screening should be based on the ability to integrate right and left brain, right from the MBA entrance level.

 My second set of dreams: ‘During MBA’

 During the course, it is disappointing to see that the students are still focussing on the textbooks covering the syllabus and notes from their professors.
 Our teaching system and methods should be changed drastically.

 First of all, the professors should stop dictating notes in the management class and they should bring business dailies or magazines to the class to regularly discuss the current management scenario.

 Though many professors are intelligent, they are forced to follow the system.
 Initiatives such as intercollegiate quiz events or seminars should be conducted exclusively for the professors too, to enrich their knowledge in the current industry trends.
 Best faculties could be recognized and honored on such occasions.
 Entrepreneurs and business leaders should be frequently invited as Guest speakers.